-The ETR virtual workshops will cover new developments in: Energy Efficient Clouds and Data Centers on October 2nd; Smart Societal Infrastructure on October 16th; and Food-Energy-Water on October 23rd.
+The ETR virtual workshops covered new developments in: Energy Efficient Clouds and Data Centers on October 2nd; Smart Societal Infrastructure on October 16th; and Food-Energy-Water on October 23rd.
 Each virtual workshop will feature world class experts and leaders in that arena from industry, academia and government.

 Day 3: IEE ETR Food-Energy-Water Nexus Workshop